Card Services calls have the general form:

 } modwin_t;

-modifies the attributes of a window handle returned
+ModifyWindow modifies the attributes of a window handle returned

-by a previous call to RequestWindow
+by a previous call to RequestWindow.
+The following attributes

 can be changed:

-This field can be either WIN_MEMORY_TYPE_CM
+WIN_MEMORY_TYPEThis field can be either WIN_MEMORY_TYPE_CM for common memory, or

-for 16-bit accesses, or
+WIN_DATA_WIDTHEither WIN_DATA_WIDTH_16 for 16-bit accesses, or

-for 8-bit access.
+WIN_DATA_WIDTH_8 for 8-bit access.

-If this is set, the window is turned on.
+WIN_ENABLEIf this is set, the window is turned on.

-gives the new memory access speed, in nanoseconds.
+AccessSpeed gives the new memory access speed, in nanoseconds.

 Return codes:

-The window handle is invalid.
+CS_BAD_HANDLEThe window handle is invalid.

 int CardServices(ReleaseWindow, window_handle_t handle);

-releases a memory window previously allocated with
+ReleaseWindow releases a memory window previously allocated with

 Return codes:

-The window handle is invalid.
+CS_BAD_HANDLEThe window handle is invalid.

 int CardServices(GetFirstWindow, client_handle_t *client, win_req_t *req);